10.00 - 10.35 Official Opening Session

-Roberto Beraldo, President Ordine degli Architetti Pianificatori Paesaggisti e Conservatori Venezia, Italy
+Roberto Beraldo, Presidente Ordine degli Architetti Pianificatori Paesaggisti e Conservatori Venezia, Italy

 Florin Mindirigiu, Co - founder SHARE Architects